Paid Time Off: Everything You Need to Know

 When an employee is sick, they need to stay home.
 This will help to protect other employees when the sickness is contagious.

 If you need help in determining if PTO will work for your business, or how to set it up, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel only uses the top five percent of lawyers who graduated from law schools such as Harvard Law and Yale Law, and have an average of 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.